Le Renouveau

-Le Renouveau was a French language newspaper published in Tunis, Tunisia.
+Le Renouveau ("The Renewal") was a newspaper published in Tunis, Tunisia.
 It existed from 1988 to 2011 and was the official organ of the ruling party of Tunisia, Constitutional Democratic Rally (RCD).

 History and profile

-Le Renouveau was first published on 22 March 1988 as a continuation of another French language daily L'Action which was one of the official media outlet of the now-defunct Neo Destour Party.
-The publisher of Le Renouveau was Dar El Amal publishing and the paper was based in Tunis.
+Le Renouveau was first published on 20 March 1988 as a continuation of another French language daily L'Action which was one of the official media outlets of the now-defunct Neo-Destour Party.
+The publisher of Le Renouveau was Dar El Amal company and the paper was based in Tunis.

-Le Renouveau was the organ of the ruling party, RCD, which was the successor the Neo Destour Party.
-RCD also owned Al Hurriya.
+Le Renouveau was the organ of the ruling party, RCD, which was the successor the Neo-Destour Party.
+RCD also owned another newspaper entitled El Hurriya.

 Mohamed Nejib Ouerghi served as the editor-in-chief of the paper.
-It frequently featured articles which were used to legitimate the rule of the President Zine El Abidine Ben Ali.
-The paper ceased publication in 2011 following the removal of Zine El Abidine Ben Ali.
+It frequently featured articles to legitimate the rule of the President Zine El Abidine Ben Ali.
+The paper ceased publication in 2011 following the removal of Ben Ali.

 In 1985 the estimated circulation of the paper was 13,500 copies whereas it was 33,000 copies in 2003.